 - CAE-R – National Center of Academic Excellence in Cyber Defense Research (schools that participate in research initiatives and that integrate a strong research component into the curriculum of bachelor’s and graduate programs)

 Online and traditional NSA/DHS designated programs offer similar curriculum.
 They are made up of around 30 credits, with 15 core credits and 15 credits of electives.
-Typically completed in fifteen months, designated programs provide the most well-rounded and respected cybersecurity education.
+Typically completed in fifteen months, designated programs provide some of the most well-rounded and respected cybersecurity education available, especially if you plan to work in government.

-Some cybersecurity specialists seeking post-graduate education choose to pursue a post-bachelor’s certificate rather than a full master’s program.
+Some cybersecurity specialists seeking some post-graduate training choose to pursue a post-bachelor’s certificate rather than a full master’s.
 About half the length of a master’s program, post-bachelor’s certificate studies focus on risk analysis and IT, information assurance, network security, and process analysis and design.
 Certificate programs may be found in traditional Minnesota schools or through online programs.
 Three NSA and DHS designated Minnesota schools also offer post-bachelor certificate programs.

 Standard Admissions Requirements for Cybersecurity Master’s Programs